Selecting Your First Carry Pistol

 This is someone who is relatively uninhibited by their local laws and level of income.
 This is the category that most gun owners are going to find themselves in.

 My recommendation would be a medium length (about 4″ barrel) 9mm handgun with a capacity in the 2 digit range.
 Glock 19 and CZ P-07 Duty are perfect examples.
-Really, for a first gun, the best thing you can pick up is a Glock or a CZ.
+I would recommend a Glock or a CZ anyway because they’re good guns to build habits on that run at an affordable price range.
 They are simple, reliable, and not very costly.
 Then, train with that until you build proper shooting habits.
 Don’t be the guy who drops his dosh on all these sexy gee-whiz gadgets or rare niche guns like an FN Five-seveN but only has 100 rounds down the pipe.
 Even if you have a phased plasma rifle in the 40 watt range, a gun won’t be much use if you can’t hit the target.
 (I would even say that it’s worse than not having a gun because not only are you failing to stop the threat, you are sending lethal projectiles downrange into god knows where.
 Practice or don’t carry.)
 The question you must always ask yourself is: Will this actually be an improvement over the same money being spent on ammo and training?

 Now, there are pros and cons to each of these handguns.